-We have compiled a brief information sheet about sprinklers, including estimated costs to install them, and we encourage you to review this before completing the questionnaire.
+We have compiled a brief information sheet about sprinklers, including estimated costs to install them, and encouraged residents to review this before completing the questionnaire.

-We are emailing all residents and writing to leaseholders to encourage them to take part.
-Our visiting officers will also be door knocking properties, assisting leaseholders and residents complete the questionnaire and to ensure no one is digitally excluded.
+The online questionnaire was open from 13 November - 18 December 2019.
+Printed copies were available upon request.
+We also emailed all residents and wrote to leaseholders to encourage them to take part.
+Our visiting officers also door knocked on properties, assisting leaseholders and residents complete the questionnaire and to ensure no one is digitally excluded.

-In early 2020 we will email all who complete the survey an update on how their views have been considered.
+In early 2020 we will contact all who completed the survey, if they provided their contact details, with an update on how their views have been considered.